After Study Abroad

 As a student representative of the Office of Education Abroad, a Global Ambassador will learn from our office staff and will utilize this knowledge plus their own personal experiences to conduct classroom presentations and assist with a number of education abroad events.
 Recent Global Ambassador activities have included assisting at the Study Abroad Fair, classroom presentations to share their experiences, peer advising, tabling, assisting with pre-departure orientations, activities with exchange and international students, and more!

-Link: MTSU Global Ambassador Program Overview
+- Review the MTSU Global Ambassador Program Overview

 Buddies often help by providing tips about navigation on/around campus, attending campus events together, answering questions about MTSU and Murfreesboro, going shopping or out to a meal, and more!
 MTSU students commit to one semester of the program.
 Buddies contact their match before the semester begins and are welcome to attend any of our International Welcome Week events with all our exchange and international students.